Your First Waveform

 Section titled “Step 3: Explore the Hierarchy”Click the chevron (>) next to your file to expand it.

-Section titled “Step 4: Select a Scope”Click the checkbox next to a scope (e.g., dut).
+Section titled “Step 4: Select a Scope”Click the checkbox next to s.

-The Variables panel now shows all signals in that scope:
+The Variables panel now shows the signals in that scope:

-clk Wire 1-bitreset Wire 1-bitdata_in Wire 8-bitdata_out Wire 8-bitStep 5: Add Signals to View
+A Wire 4-bitB Wire 4-bitStep 5: Add Signals to View

 Section titled “Step 5: Add Signals to View”Click on signals in the Variables panel to add them to the waveform view: